All age safeguarding

 How do I access a copy of my information?

-Should you wish a copy of any of your information then please initially speak to a member of the Safeguarding team who can advise.
-If they are unable to provide it easily, they will re-direct you to the ICB Access to Information team within the CSU.
+Should you wish a copy of any of your information then please initially speak to a member of the safeguarding team who can advise.
+If they are unable to provide it easily, they will re-direct you to the ICB access to information team.

 What should I do if I have an immediate safeguarding concern?

-There is also the use of an app developed by NHSE England that you can find here www.england.nhs.uk/safeguarding/nhs-england-safeguarding-app
+There is also the use of an app developed by NHS England that you can find here www.england.nhs.uk/safeguarding/nhs-england-safeguarding-app

 Accessibility tools